-To ensure that web page requests are spread across all Content Servers in a cluster rather than going to one specific Content Server interface, Cisco recommends that you set up a NLB solution.
-With an NLB solution, users access the cluster with the Virtual IP address (VIP) that you set up for the cluster on the load balancer.
+To ensure that web page requests are spread across all Content Servers in a cluster rather than going to one specific Content Server interface, Cisco recommends that you set up an NLB solution.
+With an NLB solution, users access the cluster with the Virtual IP (VIP) address that you configure for the cluster on the load balancer.
 Users would not access the cluster with individual Content Server IP addresses.